Understanding Writing: Theories and Practices

 – student evaluation, Fall 2011

-I welcome applications not only from English and Education majors but from students in any field who are serious about developing as writers and/or are considering graduate study.
-Understanding Writing is a demanding course that assumes a demonstrable interest in writing, tutoring, or teaching; it is most appropriate for juniors and seniors, though students interested in taking the class as sophomores are welcome to apply.
+I encourage applications not only from English and Education majors but from students in any field who are committed to developing as writers and/or are considering graduate study.
+Understanding Writing is a demanding course that assumes a demonstrable interest in writing, tutoring, or teaching; it is most appropriate for juniors and seniors.
+First-year students are welcome to apply to take the class as sophomores but may be asked to wait a year before enrolling.

 Why is there an application for this class?